m40-dev/transport-management-tool/Documentation/Readme.md

 * Transport template optimization and description validation
 * Transport templates merging
 * Find database objects by change label
-* Convert existing change label tasks to object transport tasks
+* Convert existing change label tasks to object transport tasks - this is now partially possible by possibility to search for objects by change label
-* Support for all other transport types (Sync Project, Change Label etc.)
-* Support for the tree item edit operations (display names for tasks, containers)
 * Better management and application of the relation presets
-* Configuration migration functionalities
-* Application Settings View
-* A lot of prompts, messageboxes and action confirmations
-* UI and application layout improvements
-    * Improve transport template editing layouts
-* Dark mode/application theme configuration
 * Transport template definition wizard - simplify the process of custom configurations migration to aid in the template generation
-* Import/export relation presets
 * Import/export execution plans
+* reorganize the menu on top of the application
+* search functionality in the settings view
+* Improvements to the Settings view
+* Performance and UI thread improvements

 # Known Issues and Limitations #